Cwantic/Documentation/Design/Elements/Valve.md

 ![Image](../../Images/Valve2.jpg)

-By default, the orientation of the valve is defined to **Tangent** (3) represented by a blue arrow.
+By default, the orientation of the valve is defined to **Insert** (3) represented by a blue arrow  with direction tangent to the previous element.

-You can decide to use the **orientation tool** by unchecking the option :
+You can decide to use the **orientation tool** to define another direction by unchecking this option (4) :

 ![Image](../../Images/Valve3.jpg)